 The Investment Banking & Equities segment includes the investment banking business through which the Company provides advice to clients on significant mergers, acquisitions, divestitures, shareholder activism and other strategic corporate transactions, with a particular focus on advising prominent multinational corporations and substantial private equity firms on large, complex transactions.
-The Company also provides restructuring advice to companies in financial transition, as well as to creditors, shareholders and potential acquirers.
-In addition, the Company provides its clients with capital markets advice, underwrites securities offerings, raises funds for financial sponsors and provides advisory services focused on secondary transactions for private funds interests, as well as on primary and secondary transactions for real estate oriented financial sponsors and private equity interests.
+The Company also provides liability management and restructuring advice to companies in financial transition, as well as to creditors, shareholders and potential acquirers.
+In addition, the Company provides its clients with capital markets advice, underwrites securities offerings, raises funds for financial sponsors and provides advisory services focused on partnerships and private funds interests, as well as on primary and secondary transactions for real estate oriented financial sponsors and private equity interests.
 The Investment Banking & Equities segment also includes the equities business through which the Company offers macroeconomic, policy and fundamental equity research and agency-based equity securities trading for institutional investors.
-During 2022, the Company renamed its "Investment Banking" segment to "Investment Banking & Equities."
-The renaming of this segment did not result from changes to the overall business structure or reporting.

 The Investment Management segment includes the wealth management business through which the Company provides investment advisory, wealth management and fiduciary services for high-net-worth individuals and associated entities, and the private equity business, which holds interests in private equity funds which are not managed by the Company.
-The Company's historical results also include the institutional asset management business, through which the Company directly and through affiliates, managed financial assets for sophisticated institutional investors.
-This business included Evercore Casa de Bolsa, S.A. de C.V. ("ECB"), which was sold during 2020.
-See Note 5 for further information.